Kitware/CMake/Help/manual/cmake-presets.7.rst

   ``binaryDir``

     An optional string representing the path to the output binary directory.
-    This field supports macro expansion.
+    This field supports `macro expansion`_.
 If a relative path is specified, it is calculated relative to the source directory.
 If ``binaryDir`` is not specified, it must be inherited from the ``inherits`` preset (unless this preset is ``hidden``).